VPERepos/vperepos.github.io/docs/src/KnowledgeBase/README.md

 www.masaischool.com/blog/tree-data-structure-types-operations-applications/ <br>
 www.vinayakd.com/articles/delete-n-ary-tree-node <br>

-### Interview questions for algorithms and data structures.
 #### What is a Data Structure?
 In computer science, a data structure is a **data organization**, and storage format that is usually chosen **for efficient access** to data.<br>